-New eligibility algorithm threatens at-home care for 8,000 seniors and...
+New eligibility algorithm threatens at-home care for 8,000 seniors, di...

 The new algorithm has been years in the making.

-The legislature in 2017 grew concerned with the home and community based services program “just blossoming” in participation and cost, said Jessica Schaefer, program director for home and community based services in a recent training.
+The Legislature in 2017 grew concerned with the home and community based services program “just blossoming” in participation and cost, said Jessica Schaefer, program director for home and community based services in a recent training.

-To cut the budget, the legislature in 2017 raised the threshold for eligibility.
+To cut the budget, the Legislature in 2017 raised the threshold for eligibility.
 It also capped costs for services at a lower level.

 The program is jointly funded by the state and federal government, and states vary widely in how they run the programs.